Jordi Rigg takes his Physiotherapist training project to Uganda

 Jordi Reig asserts that in Uganda, there is “a lot of work to be done” in training athletic trainers.

-“There are men who have unusual signs and lose the possibility of a future for them due to tendinitis or a sprain.
-Here, unfortunately, natural selection is at work and the boy can be left without a future due to a poorly treated injury,” he explains.
+“There are boys with unusual signs who lose the possibility of having a future due to tendinitis or a sprain.
+Here, unfortunately, natural selection is at work and the boy can be left with no future due to an infection that has been poorly treated,” he explains.

-According to Rigg, athletics is for many Africans “a potential to improve their lives because it can allow them to compete at the highest level and support their families”.
+and that athletics, according to Rigg, is for many Africans “Possibility to improve their lives because it can allow them to compete at the highest level and support their families“.

 The man from Alcoy traveled to Uganda with 500 kilograms of solidarity items including materials for physiotherapists and athletes, donated in the latest case by Sprinter Chain and New Balance.

-The Spanish physiotherapist admitted that the global health situation is not conducive to the development of the project, especially after the new African strain of Covid.
+Spanish physiotherapist Admit that the global health situation is not conducive to the development of the projectEspecially after the new African covid strain.

 Reig’s personal motive for taking on this adventure is clear.
 “Spain is among the elite of physical therapy and knows very well that it cannot share this knowledge with the people who need it most,” he explains.